WORKING WITH US

 Kiss the Dirt contributes to the overall prosperity of all related parties.
 We value long term relationships and sustainable business practices ahead of fast, or continuous, growth in size.

 The producers we want to work with are not likely to fit into singular definitions as to vinicultural practices.
 We do not subscribe to any dogmas, or think that one approach is of more value than another - it all depends, on individual circumstances.

-We prefer working with small scale family producers - ‘small’ or ‘family’ not as a guarantee of quality as such, but rather as almost a prerequisite in allowing (long term) quality to be foremost consideration..
-Businesses of similar nature and size tend to also work well with each other.
+We prefer working with small scale family producers - ‘small’ or ‘family’ not as a guarantee of quality as such, but rather as almost a prerequisite in allowing (long term) quality to be the foremost consideration.
+Our experience also suggest that businesses of similar nature and size tend to work well with each other.

-We value growers who are in tune with the vineyards, and adopt to varieties and practices that suit their sites, and appreciate winemakers who employ a hands-off approach in the winery when possible; one that guides the wine through stages rather than making it into something that it wasn't meant to be.
+We value growers who are in tune with the vineyards, and adopt to varieties and practices that suit their sites.
+We also appreciate winemakers who employ a hands-off approach in the winery when possible; one that guides the wine through stages rather than making it into something that it wasn't meant to be.
 The German word Kellermeister, cellar master, might offer an insight to our thinking here.

 We value sustainability, but the concept should be about much more than, for example, isolated practices in the vineyard.
 It should be a long term view of minimising use of energy and harm to everything involved in producing a bottle of wine, right through to the person enjoying the wine.